kennethreitz-archive/.com/content/posts/120127-how-i-develop.rst

 You discover it.
 You respond to it.

 Great sculptures aren't manufactured — they're discovered.
 The sculptor studies and listens to the slab of marble.
 He identifies with the stone.
 Then, he responds.
-He enables the marble to speak for itself, setting free something beautiful that hidden inside all along.
+He enables the marble to speak for itself, setting free something beautiful that hidden was inside all along.

 He *responds*.